How to Finalize Your Adoption in New Hampshire

 After you’ve completed these steps, you’ll be contacted by your New Hampshire adoption attorney about scheduling your NH adoption finalization hearing.
 The hearing will take place in your local probate court, which maintains jurisdiction over adoptions in the state of New Hampshire.

 What to Expect at Your New Hampshire Adoption Finalization Hearing

 The post-placement supervision period lasts several months, but the New Hampshire adoption finalization hearing itself is short, usually only lasting about 20 to 60 minutes.
-It’s at this hearing where you’ll be issued the NH final decree of adoption by a judge.
+It’s at this hearing that you’ll be issued the NH final decree of adoption by a judge.
 A final decree of adoption in NH confirms that your child’s adoption is complete and that they’re a legally permanent part of your family.